• Disease Overview

 Summary

-Dystonia is a general term for a large group of movement disorders that vary in their symptoms, causes, progression, and treatments.
+Dystonia is a general term for a large group of movement disorders that vary in their symptoms, causes, progression and treatments.
 This group of neurological conditions is generally characterized by involuntary muscle contractions that force the body into abnormal, sometimes painful, movements and positions (postures).
 The muscular contractions may be sustained or come and go (intermittent).
-Movements may be patterned and twisting, and/or in some cases shaking or quivering (tremulous) resembling a tremor.
+Movements may be patterned and twisting and/or in some cases shaking or quivering (tremulous) resembling a tremor.
 Dystonia may occur or be worsened when an individual attempts a voluntary action.
 There are many different causes for dystonia.
 Genetic as well as non-genetic factors can contribute to the development of these disorders.
 In some cases, the exact, underlying cause is unknown (idiopathic).
-The most characteristic finding associated with most forms of dystonia is twisting, repetitive movements that affect the neck, torso, limbs, eyes, face, vocal chords, and/or a combination of these muscle groups.
+The most characteristic finding associated with most forms of dystonia is twisting, repetitive movements that affect the neck, torso, limbs, eyes, face, vocal chords and/or a combination of these muscle groups.
 Certain forms such as laryngeal dystonia are not associated with abnormal postures.
-Dystonia causes varying degrees of disability that ranges from mild symptoms that come and go to severe, debilitating symptoms that can significantly affect a person’s quality of life.
-Only in some cases pain can be present.
+Dystonia causes varying degrees of disability that range from mild symptoms that come and go to severe, debilitating symptoms that can significantly affect a person’s quality of life.
+Some patients have pain.
 Usually there is no weakness in the affected muscle groups.
-In some cases dystonia can become progressively worse, while in others it remains unchanged or no longer worsens (plateaus).
+In some people, dystonia can become progressively worse, while in others it remains unchanged or no longer worsens (plateaus).
 Dystonia may even spontaneously remit in rare cases.
+The onset of dystonia can be very early in life or during adulthood, depending on the cause.
 Treatment for dystonia depends upon several factors including the specific subtype present and can include medications, botulinum toxin injections, physical therapy and surgery.

 Introduction

 Classifying dystonia by the specific body part(s) affected is common to many classification systems.
-Generally, dystonia may be focal (affecting an isolated body part), segmental (affecting adjacent body areas), multifocal (two or more noncontiguous areas), generalized (affecting the trunk and two other body regions), and hemidystonia (affecting one side of the body).
+Generally, dystonia may be focal (affecting an isolated body part), segmental (affecting adjacent body areas), multifocal (two or more noncontiguous areas), generalized (affecting the trunk and two other body regions) and affecting one side of the body (hemidystonia).

-Dystonia can also be classified by whether or not dystonia occurs along with another movement disorder.
-Isolated dystonia is when dystonia is the only motor feature with the exception of tremor.
+Dystonia can also be classified by whether it occurs along with another movement disorder.
+Isolated dystonia is when dystonia is the only motor feature except for tremor.
 Combined dystonia is used when another movement disorder such as Parkinsonism or myoclonus is also present.

 The etiology axis refers to whether degenerative changes or structural damage is present in the nervous system (nervous system pathology) and whether the disorder is inherited or acquired, or whether the underlying cause is unknown or unproven (idiopathic).

-The use of this new classification would deemphasize much of the current terminology used in describing dystonia.
-Some of the current terminology would be rendered obsolete.
-Current terminology used to categorize dystonia includes primary dystonia, secondary dystonia, dystonia plus syndromes, and heredodegenerative dystonia.
-Primary dystonia referred to cases in which dystonia was the only clinical features (isolated dystonia), there was no evidence of brain degeneration, and without an acquired cause.
+Previous terminology used to categorize dystonia includes primary dystonia, secondary dystonia, dystonia plus syndromes and heredodegenerative dystonia.
+Primary dystonia referred to cases in which dystonia was the only clinical feature (isolated dystonia), there was no evidence of brain degeneration and without an acquired cause.
 Primary dystonia may be inherited or occur for unknown reasons (idiopathic).
-Secondary dystonia referred to cases in which dystonia resulted from a broad range of causes including genetic mutations, birth injury, stroke, brain tumors, certain infections, and as a reaction to certain drugs.
+Secondary dystonia referred to cases in which dystonia resulted from a broad range of causes including genetic variants, birth injury, stroke, brain tumors, certain infections and as a reaction to certain drugs.
 Dystonia plus syndromes referred to disorders in which dystonia occurred in conjunction with another neurological disorder such as myoclonus or Parkinsonism.
 Heredodegenerative dystonia referred to hereditary cases that were associated with neurodegeneration and occur with other neurological symptoms.

 Until a consistent, straightforward classification system is adopted by the medical community confusion regarding terminology in describing dystonia will persist.
 In addition, dystonia is a rapidly growing disease family and information about these disorders is constantly changing.